Supporting the green transition

 The results of our economy-wide climate stress test showed that if we act early, the cost of transitioning to a carbon-neutral economy will be much lower than the cost of inaction.

-An orderly transition to a green economy is an opportunity for all of us, including firms and financial institutions, to benefit from clean and cheaper energy, technological innovations and new business.Results of our economy-wide climate stress test
+An orderly transition to a green economy is an opportunity for us all, including firms and financial institutions, to benefit from clean and cheaper energy, technological innovations and new business.Results of our economy-wide climate stress test

 A green economy would contribute to price and financial stability in the long run

 An orderly transition to a green economy would, in the long run, reduce climate-related risks for the entire economy and financial system, as well as for the inflation outlook and the assets on the Eurosystem balance sheet.
-As a result, it would contribute to price and financial stability in the long run.
+As a result, it would contribute to long-term price and financial stability.

 As an EU institution, we support this EU-wide effort

-In line with the EU Treaty, the ECB has the obligation, within our mandate and without prejudice to our primary objective of price stability, to support general economic policies in the EU.
+In line with the Treaty on the Functioning of the European Union, the ECB has the obligation, within our mandate and without prejudice to our primary objective of price stability, to support general economic policies in the EU.
 In this way, we contribute to the transition to a carbon-neutral economy and to protecting the environment.

 How does the ECB support the green transition?

-We share our expertise and advice on sustainable finance to foster its development, as banks and other institutions in the financial sector play a crucial role in financing the green transition.
+We share our expertise and advice to foster development on sustainable finance, as banks and other institutions in the financial sector play a crucial role in financing the green transition.

 By working towards greening our activities, including our monetary policy operations, we also create incentives for a greener financial system.